Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

-The H1 is the [original](https://github.com/eried/portapack-mayhem/tree/master/hardware/portapack_h1) design, which is well documented and in the public domain.
-PortaPack H2 is a modification based on the last, from an unknown origin (without public sources) with some upgrades:
+The **H1** is the [original](https://github.com/eried/portapack-mayhem/tree/master/hardware/portapack_h1) design, which is well documented and in the public domain.

+PortaPack **H2** is a modification based on the last (from an unknown origin, no public design documentation available) incorporating some enhancements:

 * Bigger screen
 * Different navigation buttons